Email FacebookTwitterMenu burgerClose thin

 A lifetime annuity and a life insurance annuity are often confused due to their similar names.
 However, they are unrelated assets.

-A lifetime annuity is an annuity contract.
-You purchase it either in one lump sum or with periodic investments over time.
-For example, you might invest $1 million all at once in an annuity contract or you might invest $100,000 per year over a decade.
+A lifetime annuity is an annuity contract that can be purchased as either a lump sum or via periodic investments over time.
+For example, you may invest $1 million all at once in an annuity contract, or you may choose to invest $100,000 annually over a ten-year period.
 The value of the annuity grows over time based on the contract’s underlying interest rate and your total investment.

 Then, at some point, the lifetime annuity enters annuitization.
 Once that begins, the contract issues fixed payments for the rest of the holder’s life.
 The amount depends on the contract’s value, its underlying interest rate, the holder’s life expectancy and when the holder begins to collect.

-By contrast, a life insurance annuity is a way of receiving a life insurance payout.
-You select it as an option if you are the beneficiary under someone else’s life insurance policy.
+By contrast, a life insurance annuity is a way of receiving a life insurance payout if you’re the beneficiary under someone else’s life insurance policy.
 Once the policyholder dies, you receive an annuity funded by the policy’s payout.
 The size of this contract is based on the underlying life insurance policy and its interest rate is set by the terms of the contract.
-This annuity contract may be a term certain contract (one which issues payments for a specific period of time) or a lifetime annuity, based on its terms.
+This annuity contract may be a term certain contract or a lifetime annuity, depending on its terms.

 Bottom Line